-Julie Oliver, 45, is an attorney and controller for St. David’s HealthCare.
+Julie Oliver, 45, is an attorney by training and on leave of absence from St. David’s HealthCare, where she was division contorller from February 2008 untl March 2018.
 She has a bachelor’s degree in accounting from the University of Texas at Arlington and a law degree from UT.

 Civic participation: Oliver is a Central Health board member and has volunteered for 15 years to deliver meals with Meals on Wheels.

 Chris Perri, 36, is a defense attorney.
 He has a bachelor’s degree in economics from Southwestern University, a law degree from UT and a master’s degree in economics from the University of Illinois-Chicago.